adrianolszewski/model-based-testing-hypotheses/README.md

 - when you perform Wald's testing on multiple parameters, then the distribution of the test statistic converges asymptotically with distribution to $\chi^2$.

 You'll also meet the name _Wald's_ in 3 contexts, when the Wald's approach is applied to
 - a single-parameter inference, e.g. when doing single comparison (contrast), and the degrees of freedom are known, you will see statistical packages reporting "Wald t".
-If you look at the formula, it looks much like a single-sample t-test (nominator is the difference, denominator - standard deviation), but that's a different creature.
+If you look at the formula, it looks much like a single-sample t-test (nominator is the difference, denominator - standard deviation), but that's a different creature and don't confuse the two.
+It's rather "t ratio".
+It's t-distributed only under normal sampling distribution of the parameter.

 - a single-parameter inference, but the degrees of freedom aren't known (or are hard to guess) and assumed to be infinite.
 Then you will see statistical packages reporting "Wald z".
+You may find also "Wald chi2" - but that's the same, asymptotically z^2 = $\chi^2$.

-- a multi-pararameter asymptotic inference (under infinite degrees of freedom), then you will see statistical packages reporting "Wald chi2" or similar.
+- a multi-pararameter (like in ANOVA) asymptotic (under infinite degrees of freedom) inference.
+Then you will see statistical packages reporting "Wald chi2" or similar just "chi2".
+You may also find something like "Score chi2", which refers to Rao's approach to testing.

 ## What will you present in this repository?